 Thirdly, it allows using EHR/EMR systems on any device, from phones to desktops.
 Consequently, medical staff can easily access medical records whenever they need them and not rely on computers nearby.

 In the meantime, HL7 promises that it is easy to implement the technology and takes a day to put up a simple functioning API.
-FHIR has the potential to promote innovations in healthcare technology, as it reduces the resources and time needed for software development as well as enables the ecosystem of interconnected solutions.
+FHIR has the potential to promote innovations in healthcare technology, as it reduces the resources and time needed for healthcare software development as well as enables the ecosystem of interconnected solutions.

 Need help meeting the New FHIR interoperability standards?Contact Langate